Ser Robert Strong, art by Robert O'Leary ©.

 Ser Robert never shows his face, hiding it constantly under his greathelm.
 He apparently has no physiological necessities, consuming neither food nor drink.
 According to Qyburn, Ser Robert has made a vow of silence, supposedly one of not speaking until "all of [King Tommen's] enemies are dead and evil has been driven from the realm".

 A Dance with Dragons

-In the epilogue, Kevan Lannister remembers that Meryn Trant claimed that Ser Robert took neither food nor water, and Boros Blount said he had never seen him use the privy.
-Kevan has inexplicit suspicions about the identity of the man, suspicions he believes are shared by Mace Tyrell and Randyll Tarly.
+Later on, Ser Kevan Lannister remembers that Ser Meryn Trant claimed that Robert took neither food nor water, and Ser Boros Blount said he had never seen him use the privy.
+Kevan has inexplicit suspicions about the identity of the man, suspicions he believes are shared by Lord Mace Tyrell and Lord Randyll Tarly.
 Kevan makes clear to the small council, however, that it is in everyone's best interests that Strong's identity not be questioned and that he must prevail in Cersei's trial.
-If Strong failed and Cersei was found guilty, Tommen's legitimacy as King and Margaery Tyrell's as Queen would be thrown into question, hurting both the Lannisters and the Tyrells.
+If Strong failed and Cersei was found guilty, Tommen's legitimacy as king and, thus, Margaery Tyrell's status as queen would be thrown into question, hurting both House Lannister and House Tyrell.

 We do not even know if he's alive.—Kevan Lannister's thoughts

 Kevan Lannister had a strong suspicion of just who this Ser Robert really was beneath that gleaming white armor.
 A suspicion that Mace Tyrell and Randyll Tarly no doubt shared.
 Whatever the face hidden behind Strong's helm, it must remain hidden for now.
 The silent giant was his niece's only hope.
 And pray that he is as formidable as he appears.